PiotrKaczmarekEng/PiotrThesis/readme.txt

 (A)
-Make sure to install the necessary packages in the python environment: pip install geopy pip install numpy==1.16.6 pip install feedinlib==0.1.0rc4
+Make sure to install Gurobi, as well as the necessary packages in the python environment: pip install geopy pip install numpy==1.16.6 pip install feedinlib==0.1.0rc4